 Introduction [1/10]

-To run the program, click on the 'Run' button.
+To run the program, just click the “Run” button.

-The editor automatically colors the source code.
-This feature is known as syntax highlighting.
+The editor automatically colors the source code, to make it easier to read.
+This feature is called “syntax highlighting”.

 Exercise:

-This complex program contains many computations that produce a short animation.
+This complex program creates a short animation.
+Run it now to see it.

 Exercise: